What is allergic rhinitis?

 When symptoms occur all year round, they are usually caused by allergens that are constantly present in the environment, such as pets or dust mites.

-Symptoms that increase during certain seasons are usually caused by specific pollens:
+Symptoms of seasonal allergies are usually caused by specific pollens:

 - Spring: tree and grass pollen